cunnie/brian.cunnie.com/resume/resume.md

 **Software Engineer, [VMware](https://vmware.com/) (formerly Pivotal), San Francisco, CA<br />
 6/11 to present**

+- BOSH: maintained BOSH, a virtual machine (VM) orchestrator (Ruby) CPIs: maintained the Ruby-based Cloud Provider Interface (CPI,interface between BOSH and IaaS).
+Wrote the underlying API calls for AWS and vSphere.
+(Ruby) Operations Manager: developed and maintained Operations Manager, a Ruby-on-Rails application which acts as a front end to Pivotal's commercial Cloud Foundry and Kubernetes offerings.
+Went on-call, helped customers resolve technical issues.
 - Autoscaler and Scheduler Team: maintained two cloud-based applications (written in a smorgasbord of languages: Golang, Kotlin, Java, Groovy, Bash).
   Much of the work was bug fixes and CVE mitigations through dependency bumps
 - V3 Acceleration Team: enhanced the Cloud Foundry API (CAPI), a Ruby-based MVC application, to include new endpoints, new features.
-At the same time, enhanced the Cloud Foundry CLI, a Golang-based application, to take advantage of the new endpoints, new features
+At the same time, enhanced the Cloud Foundry CLI, a Golang-based application, to take advantage of the new endpoints and new features
 - TAS NSX-T: built automated test infrastructure to test interoperability between Pivotal's cloud offering (TAS) and VMware's software-defined network (NSX-T), addressed issues with appropriate organizations
 - Cloud Operations: maintained Pivotal Web Services (PWS), Pivotal's public-facing Cloud Foundry.
 Deployed updates several times a week, addressed GDPR compliance, and diagnosed, remedied, and documented outages
-- Operations Manager: developed and maintained Operations Manager, a Ruby on Rails application which acts as a front end to Pivotal's commercial Cloud Foundry and Kubernetes offerings
-- BOSH CPI: maintained the Ruby-based Cloud Provider Interface (CPI,interface between BOSH and IaaS).
-Wrote the underlying API calls for AWS and vSphere.
-  (Ruby)
-- BOSH: maintained BOSH, a virtual machine (VM) orchestrator (Ruby)
 - Release Engineering: wrote the tooling that tested the each release of the Pivotal Cloud Foundry software (Ruby)
 - Toolsmiths: maintained vSphere environments used by the development teams

 **Systems Administrator, Arda Technologies (acquired by